 GEA offers a wide range of components, systems and process equipment while never tiring of improving them in terms of resource efficiency, flexibility, quality and costs.
 GEA has defined around 200 core technologies that offer tremendous potential for optimization, also when combined with other technologies.

 The front end of innovation management, i.e. the systematic generation of ideas as well as a feasibility check, includes tools for problem solving and advancing the number and quality of submitted ideas, the systematic analysis of market- and technology-driven trends and customer needs, as well as an ideas platform.

-Throughout the year 2018, GEA continued to roll out its innovation management program which includes the innovation process, the state-of-the-art “InnoVate” IT system for generating ideas and allowing them to mature, as well as defined roles and responsibilities for steering the further development of innovative ideas.
+GEA continues to roll out its innovation management program which includes the innovation process, the state-of-the-art “InnoVate” IT system for generating ideas and allowing them to mature, as well as defined roles and responsibilities for steering the further development of innovative ideas.